binaryphile/concorde/README.md

 global namespace clean.

 Here's a template I might start with for a script.
-Some of it is pseudo-code and meant to be descriptive rather than taken literally:
+Some of it is pseudo-code and meant to be descriptive rather than taken literally.

+I've added a couple of refinements and examples of how to do certain
+things:

+-   set a default value for an item grabbed from a hash

+-   save a here document to a string variable (a usage message here)

+-   loop through and process positional arguments

+-   turn on [strict mode], which stops execution on most errors and issues a traceback

+-   issue a usage message and exit if option parsing returns an error

+The template:

 ``` bash
 #!/usr/bin/env bash